espressif/esp-idf/docs/en/get-started/windows-setup.rst

 The installer includes the cross-compilers, OpenOCD, CMake_ and Ninja_ build tool.
 The installer can also download and run installers for Python_ 3.7 and `Git For Windows`_ if they are not already installed on the computer.

-The installer also offers to download one of the ESP-IDF release versions.
-Please choose a directory for downloading ESP-IDF.
+The installer also downloads one of the ESP-IDF release versions, or offers to use an existing one, if already present on your PC.
+If you don't have one, please choose a directory for downloading ESP-IDF.
 The recommended directory is ``%userprofile%\esp`` where ``%userprofile%`` is your home directory.
 If you do not have it yet, please run the following command to create a new one:

 .. code-block:: batch